Assembling Terrania Cycle Glossary

 Bunker dusters: criminals who extort the super-wealthy by threatening to destroy their underground bunkers.

 Castle Xanadu: the Dreamvale end of an inter-realm portal connecting Dreamvalers with coagulants so they can converse more consciously.
 The end in our world is the Dreamvale Exchange.
+The Castle was formed by a collaboration between Lamplight, the Dreamvale, the Transdaimonic League, and a team of fictional creatives assembled by Firiel and Lucas Murdock.

 Catspeech: the language spoken by cats and evolved and complexified by smart cats.